andrasq/node-qbuffer/Readme.md

 does just that.
 Stream errors must be handled by the caller.

 The simple use case of piping streams into a qbuf is supported;
 `stream.pipe(qbuf)` arranges for on 'data' chunks to be written to qbuf.
-The input streams are not throttled yet.
-Throttling will be record-based not bytecount-based.
+The input is throttled following the highWaterMark option, and is record-based not bytecount-based.

 One big benefit of piping is the built-in flow control and data throttling.
 However, qbuffers help separate variable length records.
 With variable-length